 Wear quick-drying underwear

-When you’re thinking of what to bring winter camping, clothing plays a very important role as well.
+When you’re thinking of what to bring for winter camping, clothing plays a vital role.
 And layering is the only way to go.
 Build your clothing foundation with quick-drying underwear, then a warm and breathable base layer set.
 Merino wool base layers are an amazing option.
-For a trip of a few days, one set should be enough, but for longer trips, it’s a good idea to pack another set.
+For a trip of a few days, one set should be enough, while longer winter trips require another set.

 Use mid layers to stay warm

 The next step is a warm mid layer, like a fleece or light puffy jacket.
-On top of that, you’re gonna want to wear a heavy-weight down or synthetic winter jacket.
-When it’s really cold, you should also add winter pants, and when you’re expecting precipitation, add a hardshell or ski jacket.
+On top of that, you’re going to want to wear a heavy-weight down jacket or synthetic, waterproof jacket.
+When it’s really cold, you should also add winter pants.
+If you’re anticipating precipitation, throw on an outer layer, like a hardshell or ski jacket, for good measure.

 Pack extra socks, gloves and hats